RyanFrantz/ryanfrantz.github.io/_posts/2022-12-01-a-week-in-the-life-of-an-engineering-director.md

 published: true
 ---

-An unordered, likely incomplete set of things I engage in on a weekly basis as an Engineering Director:
+An unordered, likely incomplete set of activities I engage in on a weekly basis as an Engineering Director:

 - Defining short- and long-term strategy
 - Making and supporting space for engineers to think through problems